International Scientific and Practical Conference “Interdisciplinary Approaches in the Study of the Holodomor Genocide” held in Kyiv

 The conference was attended by 40 participants – historians, lawyers, museologists, specialists in other scientific fields.

-In particular, Volodymyr Serhiychuk, Doctor of History, Professor, Head of the Department of World Ukrainian History, Taras Shevchenko National University of Kyiv, Leading Researcher of the Socio-Demographic and Legal Aspects of the Holodomor Research Institute of the Holodomor-Genocide Museum told about the results of his research on the analysis of infant mortality in 1932-1933.
-The scientist also made a report on the change in consciousness of the consequences of the Holodomor-Genocide by the Ukrainian diaspora.
+In particular, Volodymyr Serhiichuk, Doctor of History, Professor, Head of the Department of World Ukrainian History, Taras Shevchenko National University of Kyiv, Leading Researcher of the Socio-Demographic and Legal Aspects of the Holodomor Research Institute of the Holodomor-Genocide Museum told about the results of his research on the analysis of infant mortality in 1932-1933.
+The scholar also made a report on the change in consciousness of the consequences of the Holodomor-Genocide by the Ukrainian diaspora.

 In turn, Larysa Zasekina, Doctor of Psychology, Professor, Vice-Rector for Research, Teaching and International Cooperation of Lesia Ukrainka Volyn National University, drew attention to the psychological consequences of the Holodomor.